 Time Warner Cable is conducting a test in Beaumont, Texas with new subscribers.
 They will have a monthly allowance of sending and receiving 5 gigabytes of data each month.
 After that they will be charged $1 per gigabyte.

-Interestingly, they claim that 5% of their customers use 50% of the bandwidth.
+Interestingly, they claim that 5 percent of their customers use 50 percent of the bandwidth.
 I suspect that these folks must be watching movies.
 Given this stat, I suspect their real goal is to effectively eliminate high-usage customers.